 Trim back, feed and water fuchsias early this month to encourage an autumn display.
 Fertilise citrus & stone fruit trees with Fruit & Citrus fertiliser.

 Feed roses with Rose Food.
-If mildew and black spot hasn’t already driven you to pruning your roses, then now is the time to prune them back lightly to encourage an autumn flush or flowers on repeat flowering varieties.
+If mildew and black spot hasn’t already driven you to pruning your roses, then now is the time to prune them back lightly to encourage an autumn flush on repeat flowering varieties.
 This summer pruning is easily done if you pick the flowers for vases inside.
 Place cut roses in water straight away with a drop of Plant Starter in the water, and keep in a cool position inside.
 They should last for one to three weeks.
 Check out our Roses factsheet here.

 Cut back summer flowering herbaceous perennials, mulch with compost and water well.
 They should reward the attention with a flush of autumn flowers.

 Dead head agapanthus that should be finished flowering now.
 Don’t let the heads go to seed.
 They propagate by seed easily and can become an environmental problem if allowed to spread.

 Even with the relaxed water restrictions, climate change is a fact of life and we need to adapt.
 It is absolutely vital to ensure that you are watering effectively.
 If the soil has dried out the water will not penetrate.
 It runs off the surface and your plants will suffer.
 The best way to water is to deliver the water slowly so that it can soak in to the soil and does not run off the surface.
 You may need to use wetting agents if your soil is hydrophobic (the water beads up and runs off).